fox34/nginx-auth-server/README.md

 ### Project goals

 Everything is *intentionally* kept as simple and minimal as viable.
-This project is a simple to understand tech-demo and minimal working example rather than a full-featured user and session manager.
+This project is more a simple to understand tech-demo and minimal working example rather than a full-featured user and session manager.

 This code is provided as-is without support.
 Since this is my first rust project, the code quality may vary and be suboptimal to some extent.